mkcjeb/mkcjbantugon.github.io/_posts/2019-03-07-regression-analysis.md

 ```

 <br> <strong> Observations: </strong>
-- KNN model score is not higher than a Linear model with features selected by regularization methods
+- KNN model score is slightly higher than a Linear model with features selected by regularization methods
 - KNN slightly overfits our model (difference of 0.065 between train and test scores)

-<strong> Conclusion: </strong>  Linear model provides a high score with features selected by regularization methods.
-Its interpretability will provide powerful business insights.
+<strong> Conclusion: </strong>  Linear model provides a slightly lower score with features selected by regularization methods.
+However, its interpretability will provide powerful business insights.
 However, we need to make sure we are meeting all the assumptions necessary of a linear model.

 ***

 ## Part IV: Evaluating Model - Linear Model Assumptions
 1. Residual plots (is linear assumption valid? are outliers affecting our predictions?)
 2. Multicollinearity (highly correlated explanatory variables)
 3. Re - sampling methods (cross validation)

 <strong> 1.
 Residual Plot </strong>